Li Jingquan: Great Leap Forward (1958–1961)

 After Mao Zedong launched the Anti-Rightist Movement in 1957, Li became more radical, persecuting more than 50,000 "bourgeoisie rightist" elements, which represented 10% of the rightists persecuted nationwide during the movement.

 From 1958 to 1961, he participated enthusiastically in the Great Leap Forward movement.
 Li's radical policies created major food shortages in Sichuan (a province famous for its crop surpluses), particularly the impoverished hilly ethnic regions in the mountains of western Sichuan and Chongqing where most of the people who were starved to death in the province were from, indicated that famine in the province was widespread, leading to the deaths of over 8 million people from starvation, disease or murder during the Great Leap Forward according to official statistics.
-In 1961, Li was made Party Secretary of the Southwestern Bureau of China, and retained his position as Party Secretary of Sichuan province.
+In 1961, Li was made Chinese Communist Party Committee Secretary of the Southwestern Bureau of China, and retained his position as Party Secretary of Sichuan province.

 In March 1958, Li Jingquan welcomed Mao Zedong to Chengdu, accompanying the leader to the Dujiangyan dam on March 21, 1958.
 Mao's visit to the Hongguang Collective was celebrated in both provincial and national propaganda narratives.
 Li, however, was dissatisfied with the agricultural results in Pi county where Mao had visited.
 According to Yang Jisheng's extensive history of the Great Leap Forward in Sichuan, Li Jingquan supported Mao strenuously throughout the campaign, even in periods when Mao's line seemed to be losing momentum.

 During the campaign, Li received a large number of county-level documents in Sichuan (then included all areas of Chongqing and parts of Tibetan areas), in particular the impoverished hilly ethnic regions in the mountains of western Sichuan and Chongqing where most of the people who were starved to death in the province were from, indicated that famine in the province was widespread.
 However, he chose to emphasize that other reasons such as hookworm might be responsible for deaths, downplayed major problems in the pork supplies in Sichuan, and pushed forward with overreporting grain totals even at the times when Mao himself had instructed the Party not to inflate the numbers.
 Sichuan therefore became one of the worst-hit famine provinces during the Great Leap Forward, with estimates as high as eight to ten million excess deaths.

+Third Front construction

+During the Third Front campaign to develop basic industry and national defense industry in China's rugged interior in preparation for potential invasions by the United States or the Soviet Union, Li was appointed in 1964 to lead the Southwest Third Front Preparatory Small Group.
+This administrative body was established to oversee regional construction and planning.
+It in turn created an administrative group to handle development in Panzhihua and another to manage the construction of conventional weapons industries around Chongqing.

+Li was also appointed Director of the Southwest Railroad Construction Headquarters, a body created in parallel with the Southwest Third Front Preparatory Small Group which handled railroad development during the Third Front.